Final Review of the 2013 GW/NASP Public Policy Institute

-Several NASP leaders and staff also presented including NASP President Sally Baas; Government and Professional Relations (GPR) Committee Leaders Katie Eklund (AZ), Faith Zabek (GA), Trisha Pedley (CA), Nate von der Embse (NC), Candis Hogan (OK); NASP Staff, Stacy Skalski, Director of Professional Policy and Practice, Kelly Vaillancourt, Director of Government Relations, Kathy Cowan, Director of Communications, Mary Beth Klotz, Director of Educational Practice, and Allison Bollinger Miller, Manager of Professional Relations.
-Carol Kochhar-Bryant, GWU Senior Associate Dean of GSHED and Pamela Leconte, GWU Assistant Research Professor also presented, led teamwork sessions, facilitated discussions, and led the “wicked problems of practice” culminating activity for GWU credit participants.
-You can view the full agenda for both the 3-day and 5-day training experiences and see the entire lineup of speakers below.
+Several NASP leaders and staff also presented including NASP President Sally Baas; Government and Professional Relations (GPR) Committee Leaders Katie Eklund (AZ), Faith Zabek (GA), Trisha Pedley (CA), Nate von der Embse (NC), and Candis Hogan (OK); NASP staff Stacy Skalski, Director of Professional Policy and Practice, Kelly Vaillancourt, Director of Government Relations, Kathy Cowan, Director of Communications, Mary Beth Klotz, Director of Educational Practice, and Allison Bollinger Miller, Manager of Professional Relations.
+Carol Kochhar-Bryant, GWU Senior Associate Dean of GSHED, and Pamela Leconte, GWU Assistant Research Professor, also presented, led teamwork sessions, facilitated discussions, and led the “Wicked Problems of Practice” culminating activity for GWU credit participants.
+You can view the full agenda for both the 3-day and 5-day training experiences and see the entire line up of speakers below.

 Capitol Hill Day, July 19, 2013

-On July 19, 2013 PPI participants traveled to the U.S. Capitol to engage in a day of hands on advocacy.
-The day began in Rayburn House Office Building in a room sponsored by Rep. George Miller (CA-11), Chairman of the House Education and Labor committee..
-Participants enjoyed a continental breakfast and got an inside look at life on Capitol Hill through a question-answer session with legislative staff.
-Our thanks to Amanda Beaumont, Education Policy Advisor for Senator Al Franken (MN) and Michael Gamel-McCormick, Senior K-12 Education Policy Advisor, Senate Committee on Health Education, Labor and Pensions for sharing their experiences working on Capitol Hill
+On July 19, 2013 PPI participants traveled to the US Capitol to engage in a day of hands-on advocacy.
+The day began in the Rayburn House Office Building in a room sponsored by Representative George Miller (D-CA-11), Chairman of the House Education and Labor Committee.
+Participants enjoyed a continental breakfast and got an inside look at life on Capitol Hill through a question-and-answer session with legislative staff.
+Our thanks to Amanda Beaumont, Education Policy Advisor for Senator Al Franken (D-MN); and Michael Gamel-McCormick, Senior K-12 Education Policy Advisor, Senate Committee on Health Education, Labor and Pensions; for sharing their experiences working on Capitol Hill.

 After the morning session, state teams ventured into the halls of Congress to meet their elected officials and/or legislative staff.
-Over 44 different offices of U.S. Senators and U.S. Representatives were visited that day.
+More than 44 different offices of US senators and US representatives were visited that day.
 NASP materials and resources were presented and specific public policy priorities and issues were discussed.